Cushing Oil Just Hit An All-Time High!

 Over the past few weeks, I have watched oil-related data, specifically US crude and product inventories.
 However, one area that I have not looked too much into that I believe warrants attention is the amount of oil storage relative to storage capacity in Cushing, Oklahoma.
-Cushing is generally regarded as the US' major oil hub and what happens there can be a sign of the future for the domestic oil picture as a whole.
+Cushing is generally regarded as the US's major oil hub and what happens there can be a sign of the future for the domestic oil picture as a whole.

 In what follows, I will look at all of this data and more and give my thoughts on what it should mean for investors in companies like Whiting Petroleum (NYSE:WLL), Chesapeake Energy Corp.
 (NYSE:CHK), Approach Resources (NASDAQ:AREX), and Legacy Reserves (NASDAQ:LGCY), as well as for the United States Oil ETF (NYSEARCA:USO) and other oil-related ETFs moving forward.

 An update on oil

-In the past, I have written articles on Cushing but they have been few in number and the last piece I wrote on the oil storage picture there happened some time ago.
+In the past, I have written articles on Cushing, but they have been few in number, and the last piece I wrote on the oil storage picture there happened some time ago.
 In fact, looking back at my articles over time, the last one I was able to identify that was dedicated specifically to this topic was published in June of 2016.
-In it, I concluded that we weren't nearing storage capacity but the fact of the matter is that things have, unfortunately, worsened lately.
+In it, I concluded that we weren't nearing storage capacity, but the fact of the matter is that things have, unfortunately, worsened lately.

 *Taken from the EIA

 Take, as an example, the graph above.
 In it, you can see total storage levels, on a weekly basis, in Cushing spread out over a period of years.
 This is all courtesy of the EIA (Energy Information Administration).
 What we can see by looking at this is that, after seeing an initial dip, total inventories in the region have resumed their growth.
 At 67.95 million barrels as of March 17th, storage in the area was at the third-highest point on record.

 The only other time worse than this was in May of 2016 when stocks hit 68.27 million barrels.
 That was, until last week.
 At that time, storage rose to 69.14 million barrels after a one-week dip leading up to that.
 Interestingly, four of the 10 highest points on record occurred so far this year (at spots 1, 3, 4, and 9), and the other six highest points on record were in 2016.
 It should be mentioned that, over just the past six weeks, storage in Cushing grew by 6.1 million barrels.

 Cushing storage details

 If you look solely at inventory levels, it looks like there's some trouble for the oil patch (if you believe as many in the market does that what goes on in Cushing should be interpreted accordingly for the rest of the US).
 Having said that, we also need to be aware of the fact that, over time, storage capacity in Cushing has increased.

 Between September of 2010 and September of 2016, storage capacity in Cushing grew from 46 million barrels to 77.09 million barrels.
 Newer data, which is bi-annual, won't come out until May 31st of this year, but using the historical average of growth in recent years, we can estimate that capacity should increase to maybe 79.68 million barrels.

 *Created by Author